TTK4145/Project-resources/elev_algo/README.md

    - Stop if there is a request in the direction of travel at this floor
    - Stop if there are no further requests in this direction
  - Clear requests at floor:
    This function comes in two variants.
-We can either assume that anyone waiting for the elevator gets on the elevator regardless of which direction it is travelling in, or that they only get on the elevator if the elevator is going to travel in the direction the passenger desires.
+We can either assume that anyone waiting for the elevator gets on the elevator regardless of which direction it is traveling in, or that they only get on the elevator if the elevator is going to travel in the direction the passenger desires.
 (Most people would expect the first behaviour, but there are elevators that only clear the requests "in the direction of travel".
 I believe the one outside EL6 behaves like this.)
    - Always clear the request for getting off the elevator and the request for entering the elevator in the direction of travel
    - Either:
      - A: Always clear the request for entering the elevator in the opposite direction